 4. Produce high-quality content

-Ever since we became aware of the news feed algorithms on social media, social media marketing is now about working smarter and not harder.
+Ever since we became aware of the news feed algorithms on social media, social media management is now about working smarter and not harder.

 In fact, according to Facebook, there’s an average of 1,500 pieces of content per day.